-There are many different types of malware which you could potentially be dealing with.
-In order to get a better understanding of what kind of malware you’re dealing with, I have created a list of the most common types and a short description:
+There are many different types of malware that you could potentially be dealing with.
+In order to get a better understanding of what kind of malware you’re dealing with, I have created a list of the most common types and a short description.

 You could compare a computer virus to a human virus because, in both cases, a virus infects a clean computer file or cell (respectively) and from there spreads to other clean files or cells.

 A virus on a Windows PC spreads and nestles itself in a device in order to disrupt and damage the functionality.
 This could also lead to the deletion or corruption of files.
-In many cases, viruses are being activated through executing a “.exe” file.
+In many cases, viruses are activated by executing a “.exe” file.

 This particular type of malware is generally designed to come across as a valid software program or is hidden in real software.

 A Trojan Horse on a PC has a similar objective to the Trojan Horse in the ancient tale from the Trojan War in Greece: to create “backdoors” to attack a target, and, in this case, to let other types of malware flood in and damage the system.

 Adware (advertisement software) is software used to show ads to the end user.
 The ads are not always harmful, but there are aggressive ads out there that might weaken your security and open the door to other types of malware.